schatterjee4/angular2/README.md

 [welcome concat me](http://blog.xiaomo.info/about)

-### if you feel it helpful for you ,I hope that you can give a star. thank you!!
+### if you feel it helpful for you ,I hope that you can give a star. thank you!! also,there is a angular2-demo-project,if you need it and you can clone it.[angular2-demo](https://github.com/qq83387856/angular2-demo)

 ### 1、explain